 Since these problems can have different reasons, we will look at the most common troubleshooting tips to fix these problems.

-Video Game Compatibility Wile Gaming On Windows 8.1
+Video Game Compatibility While Gaming On Windows 8.1

 Older games have problems running on Windows 8.1.
 Before you buy a game, make sure that it can run on Windows 8.1.
 Some old games might also run on windows 8.1 out of the box, and some might only run when you use compatibility mode.

 - After installing the game, look for its executable file.
-If you don’t know where it is than find its desktop shortcut > right-click the shortcut > click Properties
+If you don’t know where it is then find its desktop shortcut > right-click the shortcut > click Properties

-- Click Open File Location to go the game’s executable file
+- Click Open File Location to go to the game’s executable file

 - Right-click the executable file and click Properties

 - Go to the Compatibility tab and consider turning on these options for really old games:

 This will not work for most MS-DOS programs though.
 For them, you will need to use an MS-DOS emulator like DosBox.

 Here Is An Explanation Of Some Compatibility Settings: